Vasseur named Ferrari team principal

 Last updated on .From the section Formula 1

-Frederic Vasseur will become the team principal of Ferrari at the start of 2023.
+Frederic Vasseur will join Ferrari as team principal in January and will be replaced by McLaren boss Andreas Seidl, who will head up Audi's nascent Formula 1 programme at Alfa Romeo/Sauber.

-The 54-year-old Frenchman, who has been managing director of Alfa Romeo/Sauber since 2017, replaces Mattia Binotto, who Ferrari said resigned last month.
+The Frenchman, 54, who has been Alfa Romeo/Sauber's managing director since 2017, will replace Mattia Binotto.

+The move by Seidl, 46, has not yet been announced but has been confirmed by senior sources to BBC Sport.

+Seidl will lead Sauber's transition to becoming the Audi factory team in 2026.

-Vasseur will be charged with turning the Italian team into one capable of winning the world championship.
+Ferrari said Binotto resigned last month and his successor Vasseur will be charged with turning the Italian team into one capable of winning the world championship.

 In 2022 Ferrari squandered a car that started the year as the fastest because of operational and reliability issues.